UKHomeOffice/cop-design-guidelines/guides/workflow/local-workflow-service.md

 ![Environment variables]({{ '/images/environment-variables.jpeg' | relative_url }})

 **Figure 8.
-'Edit 'WorkflowServiceApplication' Configuration'**
+Environment Variables**

-The AWS Access and Secret Key should have permissions to access both the s3 buckets.
+The AWS Access and Secret Keys should have permissions to access both the s3 buckets.
 You will need to get the appropriate keys from your DevOps.
 Once you have completed both the 'Environment variables' and the 'VM options' click the 'Apply' button and the 'OK' button.
 Then at the top of the screen select either the 'run' arrow or the 'debug' bug.
 The 'run' button will start the application, the 'debug' button will start the application in debug mode.
-This allows you to put 'breakpoints' in your code so you can see the inputs and the outputs of that executing.
-We would recommend that you always run it in 'debug' mode which will allow you to place 'breakpoints' where you want them without having to re-start the server every time.
+This allows you to put 'breakpoints' in your code, so you can see the inputs and the outputs of the code in execution.
+We would recommend that you always run it in 'debug' mode which will allow you to place 'breakpoints' where you want them without having to re-start the server every time you want to add a 'breakpoint'.